hyperledger/identus-docs/documentation/docs/quick-start.md

 ### A Mediator
 [Mediators](/docs/concepts/glossary/#mediator) are for storing and relaying messages between Cloud Agents and Wallet SDKs.
 They act as a proxy that remains connected to the network and receives any message, credential, or proof request on behalf of the Wallet SDKs (which can be offline occasionally).

-More in-depth documentation about PRISM Mediator can be found [here](/docs/atala-prism/prism-mediator).
+More in-depth documentation about Mediator can be found [here](/docs/identus/mediator).

 #### A Node for a Verifiable Data Registry (VDR)
 To issue and verify VCs to and from DIDs, we need a [Verifiable Data Registry (VDR)](/docs/concepts/glossary/#verifiable-data-registry) that is globally resolvable and always on.
-In PRISM's case, it is `prism-node`, [anchoring](/docs/concepts/glossary/#anchoring) key information required for issuance and verification on the Distributed Ledger blockchain.
+In Identus's case, it is `prism-node`, [anchoring](/docs/concepts/glossary/#anchoring) key information required for issuance and verification on the Distributed Ledger.